24/7 Emergency Services Available

 Smoking has long been a common cause of fires.
 Smoking-related fires are often fatal, igniting when residents fall asleep while smoking in bed or on a couch.
 Improper disposal of cigarette butts and unattended cigars is a common source of such accidents.
 Mattresses and sofas are highly flammable, and all it takes is a single stray ember.

-Hoarding flammable materials, such as paper bags, cardboard boxes, and plastics, increases fire risk by providing fuel.
-These items can also block doorways, windows, and escape routes, making it difficult to plan your escape or for firefighters to rescue you in the case of an emergency.
+p> Hoarding flammable materials such as paper bags, cardboard boxes, and plastics significantly increases the risk of fire by providing additional fuel.
+These items can also obstruct doorways, windows, and escape routes, making it harder to plan an escape or for firefighters to reach you during an emergency.

-To reduce the risk of fire from hoarding:
+Reduce the risk of fire from hoarding by following these steps:

-• Store and organize items properly, away from heat sources.
+• Store and organize items properly, keeping them away from heat sources

-• Ensure pathways around your home remain clear and accessible at all times.
+• Ensure pathways in your home remain clear and easily accessible at all times

 Careless actions, ignoring fire safety, or failing to follow regulations can unintentionally cause fires.
 Some common examples of this include disregarding safety protocols and misusing electrical equipment.